Ronald Clark O'Bryan: Execution

 At the time, men sentenced to death under Texas law were confined to the Ellis I Unit near Huntsville, Texas.
 According to Reverend Carroll Pickett, a former chaplain who worked for the Texas Department of Criminal Justice, O'Bryan was shunned and despised by his fellow death row inmates for killing his child and was "absolutely friendless".
 The inmates reportedly petitioned to hold an organized demonstration on O'Bryan's execution date to express their hatred of him.

 O'Bryan's first execution date was set for August 8, 1980.
 His attorney successfully petitioned for a stay of execution.
 A second date was scheduled for May 25, 1982.
 That date was also postponed.
 Judge Michael McSpadden scheduled a third execution date for October 31, 1982, the eighth anniversary of the crime, and he offered to personally drive O'Bryan to the death chamber.
-It was to have been the first time Texas executed an inmate by lethal injection.
+It was to have been the first time Texas executed an inmate by lethal injection (this title would later go to Charles Brooks Jr.).
 The Supreme Court delayed the date yet again to give O'Bryan a chance to pursue an appeal to seek a new trial.
 A fourth date was scheduled for March 31, 1984.
 O'Bryan's lawyer sought a fourth stay on the basis that lethal injection was a "cruel and unusual punishment".
 On March 28, a federal judge rejected the request.
 On March 31, 1984, shortly after midnight, O'Bryan was executed by lethal injection at the Huntsville Unit.
-His last meal consisted of T-bone steak (medium to well done), french fries and ketchup, whole kernel corn, sweet peas, lettuce and tomato salad with egg and french dressing, iced tea, sweetener, saltines, Boston cream pie, and rolls.
+His last meal consisted of T-bone steak (medium to well done), French fries and ketchup, whole kernel corn, sweet peas, lettuce and tomato salad with egg and French dressing, iced tea, sweetener, saltines, Boston cream pie, and rolls.

-O'Bryan last words were "What is about to transpire in a few moments is wrong!
+O'Bryan's last words were, "What is about to transpire in a few moments is wrong!
 However, we as human beings do make mistakes and errors.
-This execution is one of those wrongs yet doesn’t mean our whole system of justice is wrong.
+This execution is one of those wrongs yet doesn't mean our whole system of justice is wrong.
 Therefore, I would forgive all who have taken part in any way in my death.
 Also, to anyone I have offended in any way during my 39 years, I pray and ask your forgiveness, just as I forgive anyone who offended me in any way.
-And I pray and ask God’s forgiveness for all of us respectively as human beings.
+And I pray and ask God's forgiveness for all of us respectively as human beings.
 To my loved ones, I extend my undying love.
 To those close to me, know in your hearts I love you one and all.
-God bless you all and may God’s best blessings be always yours.
-Ronald C. O’Bryan P.S.
+God bless you all and may God's best blessings be always yours.
+Ronald C. O'Bryan P.S.
 During my time here, I have been treated well by all T.D.C. personnel."
-During the execution, a crowd of 300 demonstrators gathered outside the prison cheered while some yelled "Trick or treat!"
+During the execution, a crowd of 300 demonstrators gathered outside the prison cheered while some yelled, "Trick or treat!"
 Others showered anti-death penalty demonstrators with candy.

 Ronald O'Bryan is buried in Forest Park East Cemetery in Webster, Texas.
 Timothy is buried in Forest Park Lawndale Cemetery in Houston.